On a hot sunny day, the beach is always the place to be! The Okanagan

 Valley is filled with lakes and rivers, hosting a countless number of beautiful

 beaches.
-Whether you’re with friends, family, or just a pet, you
+Whether you’re with friends, family, or your pet, you

 can always find a perfect beach, and perfect Okanagan